Rudra-writ/Reader-and-Plotter/README.md

 # Reader-and-Plotter
-Reads measurement values, plots it and saves the data into a file
+Reads measurement values, plots it and saves the data into a file.

 The program is usable for analysis and storing of Laboratory test results.